SEOBNRv5PHM: Next generation of accurate and efficient multipolar precessing-spin effective-one-body waveforms for binary black holes: Performance of the multipolar precessing-spin effective-one-body waveform model

 We now turn to exploring the broader parameter space by computing the unfaithfulness against a set of 1543 precessing-spin NR waveforms (1425 public + 118 highly precessing configurations above).
 In Fig. \ref{fig:spaghetti_eob} we show the unfaithfulness as a function of the total mass of the system for each model against all the simulations.
 Additionally, we highlight the simulations with the largest unfaithfulness for each waveform model in each panel.
 The simulations with larger unfaithfulness differ depending on the waveform approximant considered.
 For the EOB models they correspond to high mass ratios $q=4$ and high in-plane spin components where the modeling approximations are expected to perform worse, while the phenomenological model presents the largest unfaithfulness for an equal-mass simulation with high-in plane component.

 The results from Fig. \ref{fig:spaghetti_eob} indicate that the \seobfivephm~model has lower values of unfaithfulness with respect to the rest of the models.
 The information in Fig. \ref{fig:spaghetti_eob} is more quantitatively represented in Fig. \ref{fig:violin_precessing} as a violin plot of the distribution of unfaithfulness of the different models against NR for each total mass considered between $[20-300] M_\odot$.
 We note that the trend in the unfaithfulness is similar to the one for the 118 highly precessing-spin simulations.
 The \xphm~model has the largest tails of unfaithfulness reaching $10 \%$, followed by the \teob~model, which generally has lower unfaithfulness than \xphm~as shown in Ref.~\cite{Gamba:2021ydi}.
 The \seobfourphm~model gives an even lower unfaithfulness, while the distributions of the \seobfivephm~model have less support at high unfaithfulness than the rest of the models and lower median values for all the total masses considered with respect to the next more accurate model, \seobfourphm.
 A more quantitative analysis of the unfaithfulness against NR can be found in Table \ref{tab:NRmismatches}, which reveals that \seobfivephm~has $99.8 \%$ ($84.4 \%$) cases with a maximum unfaithulness, in the total mass range considered, below $3 \%$ ($1\%$).
 These numbers reduce to $95.3 \%$ ($60.8 \%$) for \seobfourphm, to $83.3 \%$ $(44.9 \%)$ for \teob~and to $78.3\%$ $(38.3\%)$ for \xphm.
+Regarding the improvements of \seobfivephm~at high total masses with respect to \seobfourphm, this is a combination of all the new additions in the merger and ringdown part explained in Sec. \ref{sec:MergerWaveforms}.
+For instance, the co-precessing frame modes based on \seobfivehm~produce an overall more accurate merger and ringdown, but the application of a consistent calculation of the quasi-normal modes in the $\bm{J}_{\rm f}$-frame from Ref. \cite{Hamilton:2023znn} also reduces the number of cases with mismatch larger than $3\%$.
+A detailed study of the approximations at merger and ringdown, their limitations and possible improvements by including NR information is ongoing, and we leave for future work their application to the next generation of precessing-spin \texttt{SEOBNR} models.